← Back to Insights

 Follow-up sequences

-Automated follow-up sequences solve this.
-After a demo or discovery call, trigger a sequence that sends a summary email with relevant resources, followed by check-ins at defined intervals.
-If the prospect re-engages (opens the email, visits the website, downloads content), the automation can alert the rep to strike while the interest is fresh.
+After a sales conversation, many deals stall because follow-up is inconsistent.
+The rep gets busy, the prospect goes quiet, no one re-engages.
+Automated follow-up solves this.
+After a demo or discovery call, trigger a sequence that sends a recap with relevant resources, then check-ins at set intervals.
+If the prospect re-engages, the automation alerts the rep to strike while interest is fresh.
+Build separate sequences for each post-call scenario: interested but not ready, needs internal approval, evaluating competitors, and went dark.

 Aligning teams for execution

-Hold a joint session when launching any new automated workflow.
-Walk both teams through the logic: here is what triggers it, here is what the prospect receives, here is when it hands off to sales, and here is what sales needs to do.
-Misunderstanding at this stage causes leads to fall through cracks and creates distrust between teams.
+Hold a joint session when launching any new workflow.
+Walk both teams through the logic: here is what triggers it, here is what the prospect receives, here is when it hands off, here is what sales does next.
+Then establish a feedback channel so reps who get poorly timed or poorly targeted leads can flag it and operations can adjust.
+Without that loop, bad automation runs uncorrected for months.

 Testing and refining

-After launch, review performance weekly for the first month, then monthly thereafter.
-Key questions for each review: Are trigger volumes what you expected?
-Are engagement rates (opens, clicks, replies) meeting your targets?
-Are conversion rates improving compared to your baselines?
-Are sales reps receiving leads at the right time and in the right context?
+After launch, review weekly for the first month, then monthly.
+Are trigger volumes what you expected?
+Are engagement rates meeting targets?
+Are conversion rates improving against your baselines?
+Are reps getting leads at the right time and in the right context?
+Build version control into the workflows: document the current state before you change anything, and what changed and why afterward.
+This keeps workflows from becoming black boxes no one understands and everyone is afraid to touch.

 Maintaining control at scale